 "Given the structure of the LPR as incorporated in the Court's scheduling order, any contention that [defendant] appropriately waited until past the eleventh hour to add prior art witnesses necessarily fails-absent (perhaps) unusual circumstances that [defendant] has made no effort to show.
 In particular, [defendant] does not identify anything about the Court's claim construction order that was unanticipated or that somehow made pertinent either prior art not previously identified or a not-previously-applicable invalidity/unenforceability argument."
 Illinois Computer Research, LLC v.
-Harpo Prods., Inc., 2010 WL 2136665, \7 (N.D.
+Harpo Prods., Inc., 2010 WL 2136665, 7 (N.D.
 III.
 May 26, 2010) (Kennelly, J.).

-4. Limiting Venue Discovery to the Specific Accused Instrumentalities Identified in Infringement Pleadings

-"In response to [Plaintiff's] discovery motion, [Defendant] maintains that [Plaintiff's] discovery requests are overly-broad because it seeks discovery about unidentified third-party software and cameras that have 'the same or equivalent functionality' as the software and cameras specifically identified in the Complaint....
+4. Limiting Venue Discovery to the Specific Accused Instrumentalities Identified in Infringement Pleadings because it seeks discovery about unidentified third-party software and cameras that have 'the same or equivalent functionality' as the software and cameras specifically identified in the Complaint....
 [Defendant] argues that [Plaintiff] is not entitled to venue discovery on what [Defendant] calls the 'unidentified instrumentalities' because evaluating whether infringing acts occurred in the Northern District of Illinois without knowing what particular products or systems are at issue 'is not a trivial or appropriate task.'
 The Court agrees based on the federal pleading requirements and the Northern District of Illinois Patent Rules requiring an opposing party to produce documents in relation to the instrumentalities 'identified with specificity in the pleading of the party asserting patent infringement[.]'
 See N.D.
-Ill.
+III.
 Local Patent Rule 2.1(b)."
 RAH Color Tech., LLC v.
-Quad/Graphics, Inc., Case No. 17 C 4931, at \2-3 (N.D.
-Ill.
+Quad/Graphics, Inc., No. 17-cv-04931, at 2-3 (N.D.
+III.
 Oct.
 19, 2017) (St. Eve, J.).